shuka0158/ShukaHub-Android-app/README.md

 ### Authentication
 - Register with a unique numeric ID and password (SHA-256 hashed, stored client-side)
-- Login by ID or display name
+- Login by ID or USERNAME
 - Animated login screen with interactive character
 - Change password and display name from settings
 - Delete account